OpenAgentsInc/v2/docs/chat-refactor.md

 3. Refactored `store/chat.ts` and `hooks/useChat.ts` to use shared functionality
 4. Updated `panes/chat/Chat.tsx` to use the refactored hooks and utilities
 5. Added comprehensive comments and documentation to all refactored files
+6. Moved and updated the `ToolResult` component to the new structure

 Next steps:
+1. Update any remaining files that import the `ToolResult` component to use the new path
+2. Remove the old `tool-result.tsx` file from `components/chat/`
-1. Conduct a final code review to ensure all changes are correct and follow best practices
+3. Conduct a final code review to ensure all changes are correct and follow best practices
-2. Update any remaining project documentation that may reference the old chat structure
+4. Update any remaining project documentation that may reference the old chat structure
-3. Consider any performance optimizations or further improvements that could be made to the chat functionality
+5. Consider any performance optimizations or further improvements that could be made to the chat functionality

 With these changes, the chat functionality should now be more maintainable, easier to understand, and better organized within the project structure.